cusey/Algorithms_and_Data_Structures/README.md

 ### Programming notes

-I used the Python Build-in **Sort** Function to alphabetical order the two lists before the comparing the two lists
+I used the Python Build-in **Sort** Function to alphabetical order the two lists before comparing the two lists together to see if they are the same.

 ### References